reinpmomz/Health-facilities-in-Kenya/README.md

 # Health-facilities-in-Kenya
-Mapping locations and analysis of Health facilities in Kenya
+Mapping locations and Exploratory analysis of Health facilities in Kenya